 Using an electric chainsaw for pruning means you either need to climb with it or use it high over your head.
 Working from the tree or off a ladder is challenging and can be dangerous, so you need a dependable saw that works intuitively and isn't too heavy.
-To find the best small chainsaw for your needs, we’ll be looking at 5 of the best lightweight chainsaws on the market today:
+To find the best small chainsaw for your needs, we’ll be looking at 5 of the best lightweight chainsaws of 2018 on the market today:

 The best small chainsaw for any DIY tree trimmer is the one that can be used safely.
 Airplane pilots learn early on that any landing they can walk away from is a good landing, and chainsaw users need to think the same way.
 If you're up in a tree and things start to get dangerous, your first instinct needs to be to drop or throw the saw and get to safety.